How To Be A Good Worship Leader – 19 Smart Strategies To Lead Worship Well

 How you look as a good worship leader might not look the same as somebody else don’t worry about comparing yourself to others.

 Understand that a good worship leader has to have a life of consistent and committed worship.
-Before you are a worship leader you are a child of God.
-Simple.

-What do you think makes a good worship leader?
-Share your comments below
+What qualities do you think make for a good worship leader?

 Reply

-2. Very insightful, thank you!
+3. Very insightful, thank you!

 My question is: do you have any recommendations on which books on worship to read?